ealpha072/school-management-system/README.md

 ### Things to do
 * Remove the hardcoded form values
 * Work on the casing of form values as they are stored in database
-* Start from processing excell file
+* Processing excell file
+* Work on fields that are not required
+* Icons offline
+* Restructure the SQLs for universality
+* Provisions for no results in searches
+* Include Popper js